-- all sweet drinks such as fruit juices, fruit drinks, cordials, sports drinks, energy drinks, flavoured waters, flavoured mineral waters, iced teas and soft drinks.
-These are high in energy (kilojoules) and sugar, and can lead to weight gain and oral health problems in children
+- All – such as fruit juices, fruit drinks, cordials, sports drinks, energy drinks, flavoured waters, flavoured mineral waters, iced teas and soft drinks.
+These are high in energy (kilojoules) and sugar, and can lead to weight gain and .

-- dried fruit bars and ‘straps’.
-These are low in fibre and are also high in sugar and can stick to children’s teeth, causing tooth decay
+- Dried fruit bars and ‘straps’ – these are low in and are also high in and can stick to children’s teeth, causing tooth decay.

-- 'dairy desserts', chocolate bars and muesli bars.
-These are generally high in fat and sugar
+- Dairy desserts, chocolate bars and muesli bars – these are generally high in and sugar.

 Artificially sweetened drinks